eloquent-lab/eloquent-lab.github.io/task-preference-prediction/index.md

 #### Timeline

+**Paper submission guidelines** can be found [here](https://drive.google.com/file/d/1C-n8-F6GmKIlP1Ng1I-xAlJjbkJ__0lV/view?usp=drive_link).

 * 20.05.2025 (23:59 AoE): the end of the private test stage for each sub-task.
 * 23.05.2025: the release of the evaluation results for each sub-task.
-* 31.05.2025: the paper submission system deadline.
-We are going to use [EasyChair](https://easychair.org), and we will provide further details regarding the paper format and template requirements later.
+* 30.05.2025: the paper submission system deadline.
-* Late June: reviews are available to you.
+* 30.06.2025: reviews are available to you.
-* Early July: you submit the camera-ready version of your paper taking into account the reviewers' feedback.
+* 07.07.2025: you submit the camera-ready version of your paper taking into account the reviewers' feedback.

 ### Bibliography